alexander1914/fundamentals-oracle/README.md

 **_CONCAT_**    is a function on oracle to concat two words.

 **_TRUNC_**     is a funtion on oracle that returns n1 truncated to n2 decimal places.
 If n2 is omitted, then n1 is truncated to 0 places.

+**_ROUND_**     is a function on oracle that rounded to integer places to the right of the decimal point.

+**_FLOOR_**     is a function on oracle that returns the largest integer equal to or less than n.

+**_CEIL_**      is a funtion on oracle that returns the smallest integer that is greater than or equal to n.

+**_SIGN_**      is a funtion on oracle that takes as an argument any numeric data type, or any nonnumeric data type that can be implicitly converted to NUMBER.

+**_MOD_**       is a funtion on oracle that returns the remainder of n2 divided by n1.

+**_SYSDATE_**   is a funtion on oracle that returns the current date and time set for the operating system on which the database server resides.

+**_SYSTIMESTAMP_**   is a funtion on oracle that  returns the system date, including fractional seconds and time zone, of the system on which the database resides.

+**_ADD_MONTHS_**     is a funtion on oracle that  returns the date date plus integer months.

+**_MONTHS_BETWEEN_** is a function on oracle that returns number of months between dates date1 and date2.

+**_EXTRACT_**        is a funtion on oracle that extracts and returns the value of a specified datetime field from a datetime or interval expression.

+**_NEXT_DAY_**       is a funtion on oracle that returns the date of the first weekday named by char that is later than the date date.

+**_TRUNC_**          is a funtion on oracle that returns n1 truncated to n2 decimal places.
+If n2 is omitted, then n1 is truncated to 0 places.